Dallas Cowboys: Wade Phillips years (2007–2010)

+Jason Garrett years (2010–2019)

+With Garrett as interim head coach, the Cowboys finished the 2010 season 6–10 after beginning at 1–7.
+With this improvement, the Cowboys signed Garrett as the head coach for the 2011 season.

-After beginning the 2010 season at 1–7, Phillips was fired as head coach and was replaced by offensive coordinator Jason Garrett as the interim head coach.
-The Cowboys finished the season 6–10.
-To start the 2011 season the Cowboys played the Jets on a Sunday night primetime game in New York, on September 11.
+To start the 2011 season the Cowboys played the New York Jets on a Sunday night primetime game in New York, on September 11.
 The Cowboys held the lead through most of the game, until a fumble, blocked punt, and interception led to the Jets coming back to win the game.
-In week 2 the Cowboys traveled to San Francisco to play the 49ers.
+In week 2 the Cowboys traveled to San Francisco to play the San Francisco 49ers.
 In the middle of the 2nd quarter, while the Cowboys trailed 10–7, Tony Romo suffered a rib injury and was replaced by Jon Kitna.
 Kitna threw 1 touchdown and 2 interceptions until Romo returned in the 3rd quarter as Dallas trailed 17–7.
 Romo then threw 3 touchdown passes to Miles Austin as the Cowboys rallied to send the game into overtime.
 On their opening possession after a 49ers punt, Romo found wide receiver Jesse Holley on a 78-yard pass, which set up the game-winning field goal by rookie kicker Dan Bailey.
 The Cowboys ended the season 8–8.
-They were in a position to win the NFC East but lost to the Giants in a Week 17 primetime Sunday Night game on NBC which allowed the Giants to win the division.
+They were in a position to win the NFC East but lost to the New York Giants in a Week 17 primetime Sunday Night game on NBC which allowed the Giants to win the division.
 The Giants would go on to win Super Bowl XLVI.

 The Cowboys started off the 2012 season on a high note by defeating the defending Super Bowl champion New York Giants 24–17 on the opening night of the season.
 They would hover around the .500 mark for the majority of the season.
 They lost a close Week 6 game to eventual Super Bowl XLVII champion Baltimore Ravens 31–29 at M&T Bank Stadium in Baltimore.
 Going into Week 17 they found themselves once again one win away from winning the division.
 Standing in their way were the Washington Redskins, who had beaten them on Thanksgiving at AT&T Stadium and who were one win away from their first division title since 1999.
 Led by Robert Griffin III the Redskins defeated the Cowboys at home 28–18.
 Dallas once again finished the season 8–8.